anshulsingh1991/my-work/README.md

 What is CSS 3
 ===============

+The development of style sheet was to make the markup language more impressive.
+It was discovered around 1980s in the beginning of the SGML.
+The third level of CSS was started to develop around 1998.
+The first working draft of CSS3 was came in 19-01-2001.
+And since the first introduction still it is under construction.
+There were some certain shortcomings in CSS2 and due to its unlikeness the developer introduced CSS3.
+Though the first working draft of CSS3 came on 19-01-2001, but it was initially declared early in the June 1999.
 It is the latest standard for CSS.
 Has been split into "modules".
 Contains the "old CSS specification" & in addition, new modules are added.

-Most important CSS3 modules:
+Some of the most important CSS3 modules:
 ---------------------------------------
 Selectors
 Box Model